fvsch/kirby-twig/doc/guide.md

 Twig templating guide
 =====================

-This is a short guide of how to use Twig templates with Kirby CMS.
+This is a short guide on how to use Twig templates with Kirby CMS.
 It supposes that you have installed and enabled the Twig Plugin already.

 Twig basics